Code-Institute-Submissions/flask-training-calendar/README.md

 * notifications for a user when a follower comments on one of their workouts.
 * Enable users to comment on individual photos.

 ## Testing
 The site was tested on 21" monitors, 15" and 13" laptop screens and on an iPhone SE and iPhone 8 screen to test responsiveness.
 It was also tested using chrome, firefox and safari.

-All testing was performed manually to ensure links/form submissions/model relationships worked correctly and the the site was defensively designed.
+All testing was performed manually to ensure links/form submissions/model relationships worked correctly and that the site was defensively designed.

 Manual testing was done to ensure:
 * The site works as intended